Russia's Lavrov dismisses report that he was taken to hospital at G20 | Politics

 Lavrov, who arrived in Bali on Sunday evening, said Western media routinely took a partial view of events and ignored Russia's point of view.
 Bali Governor I Wayan Koster told Reuters that Lavrov had briefly visited Sanglah Hospital in Bali for a "check-up" but that the minister was in good health.

 "He was in good health and after the check-up he immediately left," the governor said.
-Associated Press did not immediately respond to a request for comment on their story.
+Associated Press said it stood by its story.

+"To be clear, AP never reported Lavrov was 'hospitalized'," said Lauren Easton, AP vice president of Corporate Communications.
+"We reported he had been taken to the hospital, and enumerated the number of sources providing that information."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)